-Above the harbour you will find a stone arch which leads through to an area of private houses and a cobblestone path , further along which you will see a gated entrance to the Prodromos Monastery, it’s beautiful gardens and the Church.
-The church doors were open when we visited and the Nuns who live here invited us in to look around.
+Walking higher, above the harbour, a stone arch lead us through an area of private houses and further along a cobblestone path a gated entrance took us in to the grounds of the Koroni Monastery; beautiful gardens and a church…it’s doors open, the nuns who live here invited us in to look around.

 We walked back down in to the town to eat overlooking Koroni harbour.
 Squid and sardines are on pretty much every Greek menu in harbour/seaside towns.
-Freshly caught and served up sitting right next to the sea they came out of…and more delicious creamy Tzatziki.
-Some of the menus are very entertaining.
-I wonder who Gordon is and if he only eats spaghetti?
-But the “Fantasy (with staff of your preference)” is surely hugely undercharged at 10 Euros… ha ha ha!
+Freshly caught and served up sitting right next to the sea they came out of…and more creamy Tzatziki.
+Some of the menus are entertaining.
+‘Spaghetti The Gordon’ and “Fantasy (with staff of your preference)” …surely undercharged at 10 Euros.

-The following day we drove to Mystras; the ancient Byzantine city dating back to the 13th century covering a steep hillside overlooking the vale of Eurotas.
-A two and a half hour drive from where we were staying in Vounaria near Koroni, passing though Kalamata en route.
-A 7am start to try and beat the sun reaching its hottest.
-The drive itself was an adventure; hairpin roads snaking up higher and higher in to the Taygetos Mountains.
-Huge boulders jutting out over the road creating natural underpasses.
-Intimidating but stunning.We had the SatNav with us which in most instances never steered us wrong… it was fun to watch the blue line for the road unfolding ahead; twisting and snaking backwards and forwards as we climbed higher on a road of hairpin bends that curled back on themselves creating a zigzagging route.
-Close to the site the SatNav led us down a tiny ‘road’, unsurfaced, filled with potholes and loose stones flying up from under the wheels.
-Nervous of the hire car’s paintwork Dave negotiated the path slowly, wincing as we scraped past thorn bushes and chipped rocks bounced off the car.
-We passed a couple of guys on off-road bikes who looked at us with bemused expressions.
-With no space to turn back we had to go on forward, precariously maneuvering around fallen boulders from the mountains… only to pop out on the other end to a perfectly tarmacked highway that the SatNav had overlooked.The first view of Mystras from the road; restored churches nestle next to tumbling ruins, clinging to the steep rocky hillside of the Taygetos Mountains.
-Loose stones and huge boulders sit among wildflowers, orange and olive trees, tall confiers reach like spires towards the sky.
+Next day and a drive to Mystras; the ancient Byzantine city dating to the 13th century, covering a steep hillside overlooking the vale of Eurotas.
+A two and a half hour drive from Vounaria, passing though Kalamata en-route.
+A 7am start to try and beat the sun reaching its scorching peak.
+The drive itself an adventure; hairpin roads snaking higher and higher in to the Taygetos Mountains, huge boulders jutting out over the road creating natural underpasses.
+Intimidating but stunning.We had the SatNav with us which in most instances never steered us wrong… it was fun to watch the blue line for the road unfolding ahead; twisting and snaking backwards and forwards as we climbed higher on the hairpin bends that curled back on themselves…a zigzag route.
+Close to the site the SatNav led us down a tiny ‘road’, un-surfaced, filled with potholes… loose stones flying up from under the wheels.
+Nervous of the car’s paintwork Dave negotiated the path slowly, wincing as we scraped past thorn bushes, me freaking out as chipped rocks bounced off the car.
+This was a trail not a road.
+We passed a couple of lads on off-road bikes, they looked at us with bemused expressions.
+With no space to turn back we had to go on forward, precariously maneuvering around fallen boulders from the mountains… only to pop out at the other end to a perfectly tarmacked highway which the SatNav had overlooked.The first view of Mystras from the road; restored churches nestle next to tumbling ruins, clinging to the steep rocky hillside of the Taygetos Mountains.
+Boulders sit among wildflowers, orange and olive trees…tall conifers reach like spires towards the sky.
 The views are breathtaking.
-Mystras was known as the second Constantinople, the hill it sits on near to Ancient Sparta, which it was mistaken for by early Western travellers.
+Mystras was known as the second Constantinople, the hill it sits on near to Ancient Sparta…which it was mistaken for by early Western travellers.
 In the 14th and 15th centuries it was the capital of the Byzantine Desppotate of the Morea.
 It was abandoned in the 1830s and Sparti was built as a new town approximately 8 km away to the east.
-A castle sits at the top of this large hill with churches, private houses and a palace complex on the hillside leading down.
+A castle sits atop a steep hill with churches, private houses and a palace complex on the hillside leading down.

 Stemnitsa and Ancient Gortys

 Stemnitsa is a mountain village, at around 1050 metres elevation in the municipal unit of Trikolonoi, Arcadia, Peloponnese.
 I persuaded Dave to drive us here today because looking at the weather I predicted “it’s going to be a bit rainy at the coast, so it’s a good time to get out and explore”.
-Of course at 1050m altitude it’s not only a bit rainy… it’s really bloody cold in flip flops and t-shirts, and colder still when the sheet rain slings a downpour and the mist rolls in.
-Still well worth the adventure, gorgeous small town with traditional stone houses hanging on to the mountainsides.This will look like nothing to you but to me it will always be a reminder of ‘impending doom in a hire car’.
+Of course at 1050m altitude it’s not only a bit rainy… it’s really bloody cold in flip flops and t-shirts…colder still when sheet rain slings a downpour and mist rolls in.
+Still worth the adventure, a gorgeous small town with traditional stone houses cradled by the mountain.This will look like nothing to you but to me it will always be a reminder of ‘impending doom in a hire car’.
 A decision to drive several hours in to high mountains; cold, rain, narrow roads with sheer drops to the side and then my added suggestion “oooh Dave monastery up there let’s go off the road a bit”.
 Tiny winding lanes barely one vehicle wide ending in an extremely abrupt halt with a drop off straight into someone’s house.
 Dave’s reversing skills down a steep mountain lane without scraping the car on either side were rewarded with a promise to spend the rest of the week chilling out doing nothing.
-Stemnitsa is considered one of the most beautiful villages in Arcadia and known for its gold and silver-smithing.
-High in the hills, with a steep winding drive all the way up here, it is a very picturesque location.
-Poulated with historical Byzantine churches and stone mansions it’s a great base for hikers exploring the Lousios Gorge and River Lousios.
+Stemnitsa is considered one of the most beautiful villages in Arcadia, known for its gold and silversmithing.
+High in the hills, with a steep winding drive all the way up here, it’s a picturesque location.
+Populated with historical Byzantine churches and stone mansions…often used as a base for hikers exploring the Lousios Gorge and River Lousios.

-And after Stemnitsa despite gathering storm clouds I wanted to visit Ancient Gortys “a charming site of scattered Byzantine ruins”.
-We saw one ruin…before I peed on my foot balancing precariously on a steep slope in pouring rain trying to shelter under a stunted olive tree with thunder and lightning roiling overhead.
-There are no bloody toilets in the middle of the mountains and it was steep as hell.
-Easy if you’re a bloke!
-Don’t know why I worried as there was no-one around for miles…who the bloody hell goes in to high mountains in this weather…hah!Just over a 2 hour drive back down steep zig zagging mountain roads in an unnerving torrential downpour with evidence of recent rock fall, we get back to bright sunshine on the coast and a cat who likes spaghetti at Akti.
+After leaving Stemnitsa and despite gathering storm clouds, I wanted to visit Ancient Gortys “a charming site of scattered Byzantine ruins”.
+We saw one ruin…before I peed on my foot balancing precariously on a steep slope in pouring rain trying to shelter under a stunted olive tree with thunder and lightning roiling overhead…obviously no toilets in the middle of the mountains and it was steep as hell.
+Don’t know why I worried I’d be seen, no-one around for miles…who the bloody hell goes in to high mountains in this weather…oh.Just over a 2 hour drive back down steep switchback mountain roads in an unnerving torrential downpour with evidence of recent rock fall, we get back to bright sunshine on the coast and a cat who likes spaghetti at Akti.
 I’ve cancelled our 5 and a half hour drive to the Pelion Peninsular and we are staying at Ban Sala!

 Finikounda and Pylos.